jaksi/leviathan/PROTOCOL.md

 Notes:
 * The pump speed doesn't seem to be too responsive
 * The Windows software always matches the pump and fan speeds
-* While the Windows software lets you set the speed to 25%, it will actually send a message containing 30% to the device
+* While the Windows software lets you set the speed to as low as 25%, it actually won't send messages containing speeds less than 30% to the device

 #### Color message